A tunnel-like structure with organic shapes and warm tones creating a sense of depth and complexity

 Magnesium

-• History/Origin: An essential mineral involved in over 300 biochemical reactions in the body.
+• Origin: A vital dietary mineral involved in over 300 enzymatic reactions within the body.

 Passionflower